horovod/horovod/docs/gpus.md

 ### Have GPUs?

-In most situations, using NCCL 2 will significantly improve performance over the CPU version.
+In most situations, using NCCL 2 will significantly improve performance over the GPU version.
 NCCL 2 provides the *allreduce* operation optimized for NVIDIA GPUs and a variety of networking devices, such as RoCE or InfiniBand.

 1. Install [NCCL 2](https://developer.nvidia.com/nccl).